linan0828/QFPAY_Oversea/0_Request_method.md

 key is :3a7a3bba647fb6fbc28f6687d78212e2
 You can also confirm your signature algorithm with above strings in [this page](http://md5jiami.51240.com/)

-## 2. Non OAuth 2.0 Interface
+## 2. How to do the request.
  + 1. Based on interface documentation, Use GET Or POST to do the request.
+(In most case is POST.)
  + 2．For any files upload interfaces,Content-Type needs to be set as multipart/form-data .
  + 3． If not specified, http header needs 2 following parameters:
  X-QF-APPCODE: Allocate to developer the appcode.
  X-QF-SIGN:Data signature, The signature based on the algorithm

-## 3. OAuth 2.0 Interface
- + 1.Based on standard OAuth process, user will redirect to /oauth/v2/authorize interface, in addition with parameters like appid, scope and redirect_url.
- + 2.After user authorization, it will redirect user to redirect_uri, with code parameter.
- + 3.Use code to get access_token